The Top Three Challenges in Embedded Software Development

 Versioning Best Practices for Embedded Development

-to learn innovative version control tips and use cases from ADTRAN, u-blox, Transurban, Methodics, MathWorks, and Maxim.
+Learn innovative version control tips and use cases from ADTRAN, u-blox, Transurban, Methodics, MathWorks, and Maxim.